Azadehhatef/comit-react/lessons/11-css-specificity/readme.md

 - We say that we want all `<a>` tags to be orange, easy enough
 - Then we define a generic `.active` class that we can add to any element to make its color "green"
 - Then we say that we don't want links in our nav that have an `.active` class to be green and instead we want them to be pink (deeppink)
 - This way, our nav links stay orange.
-Our `<p>` in the body stays green (because it has `.active`).
+Our ` ` in the body stays green (because it has `.active`).
 And our "About" link in our nav is pink (even though it has the `.active` class that would normally make it green).

 ```html
 <html>